All campuses are open and ready to serve students virtually, hybrid, or in person.

-To begin the process to request a reasonable accommodation, you will need two pieces of information.
+To begin the process to request a reasonable job-related accommodation, you will need two pieces of information.

-1. Employee's request for the accommodation - Please submit your own request here.
+1. Employee's request for the job-related accommodation - Please submit your own request here.

 2. Medical information from a treating physician (or medical provider) as it relates to the request.

-All benefits-eligible staff, faculty and administrators earn sick leave at a rate of 8 hours per month.
-Sick leave accrued on the last day of the month may be used as soon as the first day of the following month.
+All benefits-eligible staff, faculty and administrators earn sick time at a rate of 8 hours per month.
+Sick time accrue on the last day of the month if employee is in a paid status.

-Benefits-eligible staff and administrators receive their full annual vacation credit at the beginning of each fiscal year, or the prorated vacation credit upon hire.
-The amount of vacation employees receive is based on length of service.
+Benefits-eligible staff, administrators, and eligible faculty, will earn vacation at their applicable monthly rate.
+The amount of vacation employees receive is based on length of full-time service.
 Credit vacation may be used before it is earned, with the exception of supplementing FMLA.
 Should unearned vacation be used, your balance in Workday will show a negative balance.
-If benefits-eligible employment ends and an employee has used more vacation than he or she has earned, any used unearned vacation will be deducted from the final paycheck or be owed back to the College if there are insufficient funds.
+If benefits-eligible employment ends and an employee used more vacation than was earned, any used unearned vacation will be deducted from the final paycheck or be owed back to the College if there are insufficient funds.

 Leave Without Pay

-Any other absences or granted leaves of absence will result in an appropriate deduction from pay or deduction from eligible leave balances, consistent with the College District’s procedures and guidelines for faculty and staff.
+Any other absences or granted leaves of absence will result in an appropriate deduction from pay or deduction from eligible time off balances, consistent with the College District’s procedures and guidelines for faculty and staff.